ggornes/FlightDelayDapp/README.md

-# React dApp
+# Flight Delay dApp
-Boilerplate to deploy and interact with smart contracts on the Ethereum network
+Descentralized application to interact with a flight delay smart insurance contract on the Ethereum network.

 ### Prerequisites
 - NodeJS